Environmental policy of China: Current law

 Under the new law, local governments will be subject to discipline for failing to enforce environmental laws.
 Regions will no longer be judged solely on their economic progress, but instead must balance progress with environmental protection.
 Additionally, local governments will be required to disclose environmental information to the public.
 Individuals are encouraged to "adopt a low-carbon and frugal lifestyle and perform environmental protection duties" such as recycling their garbage under the law.

 In June 2017, the Chinese government made a second amendment to the Water Pollution Prevention Act.
 Based on the first regulation of Water Pollution Prevention Act in 1996, the amendment will increase the punishment for water pollution and the penalty ceiling may be raised to 1 million yuan.
 According to the statement of the Minister of Environmental Protection, the second revised version further strengthened the responsibilities of local governments, and refined and improved the drinking water safety protection system.
 Since the legislation in 1984, this law has made a significant and positive contribution to improving the water environment in China.
 However, the quality of water environment in China is still not promising.

+China has imposed an environmental protection tax since 2018 (the measure was passed in 2016 and became effective later).
+The goal of the tax is to protect the environment, reduce the discharge of pollutants, and promote ecological development.
+Taxable pollutants include solid waste, atmospheric pollutants, water pollutants, and noise.